 Like many people, opening your mail and finding a jury duty summons may give you mixed feelings.
 That’s fair.
 Most people don’t like being surprised, or told what to do.
 Jury duty may also cause you inconvenience, missed work, or other personal hardship.
 In some circumstances, the Court may excuse you from service if you have a substantiated hardship.
 But, odds are you will need to report to the Court as directed in your summons at a minimum.

 Once you receive your summons, read it carefully for specific directions regarding your reporting requirements.
 Do not ignore your summons or you may find yourself escorted by a local sheriff to Court to explain yourself to an upset judge!
 This happens.

-However, there is no need to be intimidated by this process.
+However, do not be intimidated by this process.
 Often times, the Court will maintain additional online resources to help you better understand its process and your potential jury service.
-You will also receive an orientation once you arrive at Court.
+You will receive an orientation at Court.
 Please review this helpful information from the Oregon Judicial Branch regarding jury duty: http://www.courts.oregon.gov/how/Pages/jury.aspx

 It is fair to be concerned about how jury duty impacts your job.
 You should know that Oregon law protects you as an employee from unlawful employment actions based on your need to serve on a jury.
 So, there is no need to really worry.
 You can learn more about those related issues and legal protections here: http://www.courts.oregon.gov/how/Documents/Jury Info/Juror_Employment_Protections.pdf